What are Springs?

 Emerging in many forms, springs are said to be windows into the Earth.
 They are also some of the most sensitive indicators of global climate change.
 Despite the relatively small area of springs within the landscape, these ecosystems support more than 20 percent of the endangered species in the United States, as well as a high number of rare groundwater-dependent species.
 In addition, they hold great cultural significance for many indigenous cultures throughout the southwestern United States and the world.
 Thus, they play a vital role in the health and longevity of our society as well as our planet.

 Until recently, very little research has focused on springs ecosystems or their dependent species.
 Nor has there been a systematic effort or methodology for comprehensive ecological assessment resulting in problematic, if not impossible, data acquisition, analysis, and monitoring of springs.
-There remains a gap in an consistent terminology, classification, and methodology, with no standardization yet accepted.
-Existing information is often minimal, fragmented and largely unavailable to researchers, land managers, and conservation organizations.
+There remains a gap in a consistent terminology, classification, and methodology, with no standardization yet accepted.
+Existing information is often minimal, fragmented, and largely unavailable to researchers, land managers, and conservation organizations.

 This lack of information and attention to springs ecosystems has resulted in the loss of many springs through poor groundwater and land use practices, with estimates in some landscapes exceeding 90 percent.
 Losing springs habitat constitutes a global environmental crisis.
 However, there are still opportunities for recovery.
 If the supporting aquifer is not impaired, springs ecosystems can be rehabilitated and restored.
-The goal of SSI is to bring more contributors into the picture, to foster communication, and help improve stewardship of the Earth's springs.
+The goal of SSI is to bring more contributors into the picture, to foster communication, and to help improve stewardship of the Earth's springs.

-Human activities have greatly reduced the ecological integrity of many wetland, riparian and springs ecosystems through competing exploitative uses, including groundwater pumping, diversions, fuel wood harvest, recreation, livestock grazing, mining, and wildlife management.
+Human activities have greatly reduced the ecological integrity of many wetland, riparian, and springs ecosystems through competing exploitative uses, including groundwater pumping, diversions, fuel wood harvest, recreation, livestock grazing, mining, and wildlife management.
 Many springs have been lost due to the construction of roads and buildings.
 Assessment and understanding of human impacts at springs is only now emerging.

 Others have been depleted by expanding populations of native and non-native species.
 Invasive plants and animals often overwhelm native species, disturbing springs’ ecological health.
 Overall estimates of springs and riparian habitat loss range from 40% to 93% in the arid southwestern United States.
 As a result of these impairments, relatively few springs ecosystems remain intact.
 Unaffected springs lie in remote and inaccessible areas.
 However, climate change may also profoundly affect the flow to these springs.